Ayoolaaguda/LITA_CLASS_DOCUMENTATION/README.md

 # LITA_CLASS_DOCUMENTATION
-This repository document my data analysis projects with Incubator Hub
+This repository is where I document my data analysis projects with Incubator Hub.